 You may board your yacht at Noon and in Caribbean style, cold local specialty cocktails will be served.
 From American Yacht Harbor in Red Hook, you can motor or sail to Cinnamon Bay on St. John for lunch onboard.
-Snorkel the nearby reefs and then take a leisurely sail to Maho Bay, St. John where you can enjoy watching the turtles come up for air, walk on the beach, or paddleboard around the bay which is very protected for your night anchorage.
+Snorkel the nearby reefs and then take a leisurely sail to Maho Bay, St. John.
+Here you can enjoy watching the turtles come up for air, walk on the beach, or paddleboard around the bay.
+Maho Bay is very protected for your overnight anchorage.
 This is also where we have enjoyed memorable sunsets while sipping on a cold beverage and hors d’oeuvres.
 Just a good way to unwind after traveling to paradise.

-After an early breakfast you can decide whether to stay in the St Thomas area or enjoy sailing a few hours South to St. Croix.
+After an early breakfast, you can decide whether to stay in the St Thomas area or enjoy sailing a few hours South to St. Croix.
 (This is an option at your discretion and may take 4-5 hrs)

 It is a quiet, very friendly island with a fascinating history.
-If you are already on the South end of St. John it will be easy to depart roughly 35 miles to the South where you will be able to see how long the island of St. Croix is.
-This tropical island is famous for world-class diving and fishing on the North Shore, snorkeling with sea turtles at Buck Island, and fascinating historical stories.
+If you are already on the south end of St. John it will be easy to depart roughly 35 miles to the south where you will be able to see how long the island of St. Croix is.
+This tropical island is famous for world-class SCUBA diving and fishing on the north shore, snorkeling with sea turtles at Buck Island, and fascinating historical stories.